mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/04/gke-cilium.md

     --enable-dataplane-v2
 ```

-_Dataplane V2 comes with network policy enforcement built-in.
+_Note: Dataplane V2 comes with network policy enforcement built-in.
 This means that you don't need to enable network policy in clusters that use Dataplane V2.
 As of today, if you try to explicitly enable or disable network policy enforcement in a cluster that uses Dataplane V2, the request will fail._

-From here, you could apply your `NetworkPolicies`.
+From here, you could apply your [`NetworkPolicies`]({{< ref "/posts/2019/09/calico.md" >}}) like you used to do with any Kubernetes cluster.
 But there is more.
 You could actually leverage the associated [network policy logging](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy-logging) (both `allow` and `deny`).
 For this you need to enable them with the below example:
 ```
 kind: NetworkLogging
 apiVersion: networking.gke.io/v1alpha1